Central Park Retail assets sold

-Sekisui House Australia and joint venture partner Frasers Property Australia have sold and settled the three final retail assets in the award-winning A$2 billion Central Park
+Sekisui House Australia and joint venture partner Frasers Property Australia have sold and settled the three final retail assets in the award-winning A$2 billion Central Park in Sydney CBD.

 A consortium comprising Fortius Funds Management and SC Capital Partners Group on behalf of its RECAP V Fund, acquired the three shopping centres for A$174.5 million.